Tracking the coronavirus around the U.S.: See how your state is doing

 The graphics on this page pull from data compiled by the Center for Systems Science and Engineering at Johns Hopkins University from several sources, including the Centers for Disease Control and Prevention; the World Health Organization; national, state and local government health departments; 1point3acres; and local media reports.

 The JHU team automates its data uploads and regularly checks them for anomalies.
 This may result in occasional data discrepancies on this page as the JHU team resolves anomalies and updates its feeds.
-State-by-state recovery data are unavailable at this time.
 There may be discrepancies between what you see here and what you see on your local health department's website.
 Figures shown do not include cases on cruise ships.

-Fluctuations in the numbers may happen as health authorities review old cases and or update their methodologies.
+Fluctuations in the numbers may happen as health authorities review old cases, process testing backlogs or update their methodologies.
 The JHU team maintains a list of such changes.